gw-acm/git-linux-2017/README.md

 geometry: margin = 1in
 ---
 This repository goes along with the [Git + Linux](https://acm.seas.gwu.edu/ws/git-linux-17) workshop.
-See our [Git cheatsheet/workflows](https://acm.seas.gwu.edu/ws/git-linux-17/git-cheats) and our [Linux cheatsheet](https://acm.seas.gwu.edu/ws/git-linux-17/linux-cheats) for more information.
+See our [Git cheatsheet/workflows](https://acm.seas.gwu.edu/ws/git-linux-17/git-cheats) and our [Linux cheatsheet](https://acm.seas.gwu.edu/ws/git-linux-17/linux-cheats) for full syntax details and information.

-#Linux Tasks
-## Basic commands

 #Git Tasks
 ## How to fork this repository and submit a Pull Request (PR)